StevensCS554/Final-Project/README.md

 3. Redis
 4. Google api

-## Set up
+## How To Set up

 1. Go to the folder where you want to put the project into
-2. Clone repository https://github.com/StevensCS554/Final-Project to that folder
+2. Clone repository https://github.com/StevensCS554/Final-Project to that folder**Professor and TA  Please Using canvas File With Api Key**
-3. Enter command 'npm install' in root, frontend and backend folder of the final project seperately
+3. Enter command ```npm install``` in root, frontend and backend folder of the final project seperately
+4. Turn on MongoDb and Redis Server.
+5. (Option but Recommend) change the zipcode in root/backend/seed.js to yours, and fire ```node root/backend/seed.js```.
+Then when you open the project you can see the preset group on Map.
-4. Go to the root folder and run 'npm run dev' to run the project
+6. Go to the root folder and run ```npm run dev``` to run the project

 ## Notes:

-bahalabal something to notice(to be continue)
+REFRESH the page when Open Message Page (Socket.io)!

 # Technologies used